-For many people, a trip to Lowes or Home Depot is at best a neutral experience and at worst, an unpleasant (and often very costly) one.
-Unfortunately, for some shoppers looking to make progress on their weekend DIY projects, these mundane trips to the home improvement center can quickly become a nightmare when they suffer personal injuries on the store’s premises due to hazardous conditions created by the negligence of store employees or unreasonable management decisions.
-If you have been injured at a home improvement center, you may have a valid legal claim against the retailer because businesses that invite the public into their stores have a legal duty to keep their premises reasonably safe.
+For many people, a trip to Lowes or Home Depot is, at best, a neutral experience.
+At worst, it’s an unpleasant (and often very costly) one.
+Unfortunately, for some shoppers looking to progress on their weekend DIY projects, these mundane trips to the home improvement center can quickly become a nightmare when they suffer personal injuries on the store’s premises due to hazardous conditions created by the negligence of store employees or unreasonable management decisions.
+Suppose you have been injured at a home improvement center.
+In that case, you may have a valid legal claim against the retailer because businesses that invite the public into their stores have a legal duty to keep their premises reasonably safe.

 - A Home Depot customer injured her knee when her shopping cart tipped over after hitting a manhole cover obscured by water.

-- A Lowes store employee drove a forklift into a customer that was standing in the checkout line.
+- A Lowes store employee drove a forklift into a customer standing in the checkout line.

 - At Lowes, a load of landscaping pavers fell from the shelves and crushed a customer (Paver Avalanche).